 It’s the same story every time.

-I am a modern day Henry David Thoreau and the world (dare I say it?) is my Walden’s Pond.
-I will throw off the shackles of routine and commitment and embark, instead, on an soul searching adventure alone.
+I am a modern-day Henry David Thoreau and the world (dare I say it?) is my Walden’s Pond.
+I will throw off the shackles of routine and commitment and embark, instead, on a soul-searching adventure alone.
 Did I mention that part?
 I will be solo traveling!
-I know what you’re thinking: “oh, great, another EAT PRAY LOVE pitch,” but hear me out!
+I know what you’re thinking: “Oh, great, another EAT PRAY LOVE pitch,” but hear me out!
 My proposed story (or stories?) will follow my transformative adventure in South America and Iceland!
 I hope you’ll consider my story.

 This is not to say, Dear Reader, that your triumphant decision to walk out of your office and fly to Kenya isn’t worth telling, but when it comes to pitching it to a Travel Editor, you may not get that “WOW!” response you’re expecting.